yenbenlemon/Trivia-Quiz-Builder-Using-MongoDB/README.md

 # Trivia-Quiz-Builder-Using-MongoDB

+Updated: 1/10/2020

-The following project requires an installation of MongoDB on your computer.
+The following project requires an installation of **MongoDB** on your computer.
 You can download and install MongoDB from the following link: https://docs.mongodb.com/manual/administration/install-community/

+This project focuses on database integration with Node.js as well as the ability to use templates to generate HTML on the fly.
+The program allows the user to search for various questions through the database and create their own collection of these questions to be used for trivia.

 ## Instructions